MetaMask/metamask-docs/wallet/how-to/use-non-evm-networks/starknet/create-a-simple-starknet-dapp.md

 ## 1. Set up the project

-Create a new React project with TypeScript and set up the necessary dependencies for working with Starknet.
+Use [Create React App](https://create-react-app.dev/) to set up a new React project with TypeScript.

-Create a new directory called `get-starknet-tutorial` with a basic React app using TypeScript:
+Create a new project named `get-starknet-tutorial`:

 ```bash
 yarn create react-app get-starknet-tutorial --template typescript